THE ADVENTURE KICKS OFF HERE!

 Scotland based photographer, outdoorsy soul, a lover of the wild places and of the quiet light.

-Ive been shooting elopements in Scotland for around 10 years and absolutely love my job, my craft.
+Ive been shooting elopements in Scotland for around 10 years and absolutely love my job!

 I draw inspiration from different places but my passion for music, cinematography, art and nature all influence and drive my creativity.
 Im a keen rock-climber, mountain biker and snowboarder but equally happy being lazy and just chilling with a beer and a guitar in hand.. playing into the wee small hours.